scrazycarl/academic-kickstart/content/blog/Master thesis takeaway/index.md

 If I had the chance to do it differently, I would rethink it on the following 6 aspects:

-# 1. Have a plan and manange it correctly
+# 1. Have a plan and manage it correctly

 At the beginning of my thesis, I had a kickoff meeting with my supervisor about the thesis work.
 Except for talking about technical details, the most important thing they told me was to have a plan to secure the success of my thesis.